ponylang/pony-tutorial/expressions/control-structures.md

 __But what if the condition evaluates to false the first time we try, then we don't go round the loop at all?__ In Pony `while` expressions can also have an `else` block.
 In general, Pony `else` blocks provide a value when the expression they are attached to doesn't.
 A `while` doesn't have a value to give if the condition evaluates to false the first time, so the `else` provides it instead.

 __So is this like an else block on a while loop in Python?__ No, this is very different.
-In Python the `else` is run when the `while` completes.
+In Python, the `else` is run when the `while` completes.
 In Pony the `else` is only run when the expression in the `while` isn't.

 ### Break

 Sometimes you want to stop part-way through a loop and give up altogether.
-Pony has the `break` keyword for this and it is very similar to its counterpart in languages like C++, C# and Python.
+Pony has the `break` keyword for this and it is very similar to its counterpart in languages like C++, C#, and Python.

 `break` immediately exits from the innermost loop it's in.
 Since the loop has to return a value `break` can take an expression.
 This is optional and if it's missed out the value from the `else` block is returned.